Mathematical anxiety

-Mathematical anxiety, also known as math phobia, is a feeling of tension and anxiety that interferes with the manipulation of numbers and the solving of mathematical problems in daily life and academic situations.
+Mathematical anxiety, also known as math phobia and math anxiety, is a feeling of tension and anxiety that interferes with the manipulation of numbers and the solving of mathematical problems in daily life and academic situations.
+It is a phenomenon that is often considered when examining students' problems in mathematics.
+Mathematical anxiety is often linked to testing anxiety, and can cause overall distress, along with dislike and avoidance of math-related tasks.